-The International Classification of Impairments, Disabilities and Handicaps (ICIDH): World Health Organization, 1980,7 is relatively dated but remains a simple and useful way to view areas for rehabilitation intervention.
-These terms have been replaced by Impairment, Activity, and Participation, with addition of contextual factors in the ICIDH-2, 2001 to address newer points of view and development in healthcare philosophies on management of chronic illness and disability.
+The International Classification of Impairments, Disabilities and Handicaps (ICIDH): World Health Organisation, 1980,7 is relatively dated but remains a simple and useful way to view areas for rehabilitation intervention.
+These terms have been replaced by Impairments, Activity Limitations, and Participation Restrictions, with the addition of contextual factors in the ICIDH-2, 2001 to address development in healthcare philosophies on the management of chronic illness and disability, particularly functioning within society.